 Use this instruction only in conjunction with an applicable "particular rights" instruction, such as Instructions 9.9–9.33.
 Such an instruction should set forth the additional elements a plaintiff must establish to prove the violation of the particular constitutional right or federal law at issue.

 In addition, use this instruction only when Monell liability is based on a local governing body’s policy of inaction, such as a failure to train its police officers.
-For other bases of Monell liability, see Instructions 9.5 (Elements and Burden of Proof Against Local Governing Body Defendants—§ 1983 Claim Against Local Governing Body Based on Official Policy, Practice, or Custom), 9.6 (Section 1983 Claim Against Local Governing Body Defendants Based on Act of Final Policymaker—Elements and Burden of Proof), and 9.7 (Section 1983 Claim Against Local Governing Body Defendants Based on Ratification—Elements and Burden of Proof).
+If the plaintiff is alleging inadequate hiring of employees, inadequate supervision, or failure to adopt a needed policy, elements 3 through 5 of this instruction should be modified accordingly.
+See Bd. of Cnty.
+Comm’rs v.
+Brown, 520 U.S. 397, 409-11 (1997) (addressing failure to screen candidates); Jackson v.
+Barnes, 749 F.3d 755, 763-64 (9th Cir.2014) (addressing failure to supervise), cert. denied, 135 S. Ct.
+980 (2015); Tsao v.
+Desert Palace, Inc., 698 F.3d 1128, 1143 (9th Cir.2012) (addressing failure to implement policy).
+As with a failure to train claim, the plaintiff must show that the failure to hire, supervise, or adopt a policy amounted to deliberate indifference by the governing body.
+See, e.g., Tsao, 698 F.3d at 1145.
+For other bases of Monell liability, see Instructions 9.5 (Section 1983 Claim Against Local Governing Body Defendants Based on Unlawful Official Policy or Widespread Practice or Custom—Elements and Burden of Proof), 9.6 (Section 1983 Claim Against Local Governing Body Defendants Based on Act of Final Policymaker—Elements and Burden of Proof), and 9.7 (Section 1983 Claim Against Local Governing Body Defendants Based on Ratification—Elements and Burden of Proof).